 - For DDR4 memory: 1.2 volts, plus or minus 5%

-What is the maximum frequency for DDR3 and DDR4 memory when used with Intel® Core™ i5 Processors?
+What is the maximum frequency for DDR3 / DDR4 memory when used with Intel® Core™ i5 Processors?

 Do Intel® Core™ i5 Desktop Processors support Error Correction Code (ECC) memory?

-Intel® Core™ i5 Desktop Processors and Intel® Desktop Boards typically do not support ECC memory.
+Intel® Core™ i5 Desktop Processors and Intel® Desktop Boards don't typically support ECC memory.
 ECC memory is usually for servers and workstations due to the price premium of ECC memory and chipset support.
 Check with your desktop board manufacturer to see if ECC memory is enabled on your board.